microsoft/project-rome/Android/how-to guides/getting-started-rome-android.md

 If you wish to use ProGuard in your app, add the ProGuard Rules for these new APIs.
 Create a file called *proguard-rules.txt* in the *App* folder of your project, and paste in the contents of [ProGuard_Rules_for_Android_Rome_SDK.txt](../ProGuard_Rules_for_Android_Rome_SDK.txt).

 In your project's *AndroidManifest.xml* file, add the following permissions inside the `<manifest>` element (if they are not already present).
-This gives your app permission to connect to the Internet.
+This gives your app permission to connect to the Internet and to enable Bluetooth discovery on your device.

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />
 <uses-permission android:name="android.permission.BLUETOOTH" />